Flabbyaxe272/recipebook/docs/recipeBook/dinnner-and-lunches/Farris Chicken Dumplings.md

 - 1 tsp of garlic

 ***

-### Instructions:
+## Instructions

 1. Cook for 1 hour and add dumplings into pot. cook for another 3 hours.

 [^footnotes]: While the original recipe says XX minutes, we need to adjust due to altitude.
 The recipe was created in Texas, closer to sea level at 630'.
 At the time of this writing, we're at 4,705', so a little higher :)

-Baking mix: 27 c mix to 8 c milk
+Baking mix: 27 c mix to 8 c milk.